magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 You have more options:

-* you can publish the updated library in the clojars public repository.
+* you can publish the updated library to clojars public repository.
 This way the library will be available to everybody;
 * you can publish a lib on a private repository.
 This way the accessibility to the updated `valip` library is governed by the